Alberta2514640/clutter/backend/README.md

 1. `cd backend/api`
 2. `./build.sh`
    - this will build all the `main.go` files into their respective `/deploy` folders
+   - has only been tested on my Windows x86 machine, not sure if this runs into any issues on Mac or Linux.
+Please post in the Discord if this does not work on your machine
 3. `cd ../infra`
 4. Navigate to [AWS Access Portal](https://d-9267ff1cd3.awsapps.com/start/) and log in
 5. Under `AWS Accounts` select the `Capstone` dropdown